ihmeuw/vivarium_research/docs/source/models/cause.rst

 in a given timeframe and population.
 The count value of new cases of the condition of interest will always be the numerator of incidence measures.
 The denominator of incidence measures is somewhat more complex and is critical to ensuring an accurate data source to inform cause model transition rates.

-Incidence rates that are estimated by the Global Burden of Disease study are measures of *cumulative incidence.* Cumulative incidence is defined using the following concepts:
+**Cumulative incidence** is a specific type of incidence measure that can be used to represent cause model transition probabilities.
+Cumulative incidence is defined using the following concepts:

 .. todo:

 	insert formatted equation for: new cases of condition / person-time of at risk population

 **Person-time:** person-time is a measure of the number of individuals multiplied by the amount of time they individually occupy the population of